hiroaki/Tilia/README.md

 ## Deployment

-Copy the `Tilia/` directory to any static hosting service as-is.
+Copy this repository's root contents to any static hosting service as-is.
 No bundler or build step is needed.

 Required contents: `src` is mandatory.
 If needed, place `plugins` in the same directory.

 External dependencies are loaded from CDN via an importmap — an internet connection is required:
 - [Leaflet 2.0.0-alpha.1](https://unpkg.com/leaflet@2.0.0-alpha.1/) (unpkg)
 - [exifr 7.1.3](https://cdn.jsdelivr.net/npm/exifr@7.1.3/) (jsDelivr)

+## Trust model

+Tilia runs entirely in the browser and does not sandbox remote code or content.

+- Third-party plugins loaded via `app.use("plugin-id")` or a custom `pluginLoader` execute as normal page JavaScript.
+Only load plugins you trust.
+- `tilia-url-import` plugin fetches remote GPX data over HTTP/HTTPS and still depends on the target server's CORS policy.
+Treat remote URLs as untrusted input and expect failures.
+- CDN-hosted dependencies are part of the runtime trust boundary.
+Pin versions deliberately and review changes before updating them.

 ## License